RajaveluSoundararaj/Addidas-React/README.md

-# Addidas-React
+# Adidas-React
-A sample project using Html/Css/React - Addidas
+A sample project using Html/Css/React - Adidas

 This folder consist of an sample react project , For beginners